 So, if you’re trying to get fit, the first step is to just get your workout clothes on and if that leads to the gym, then fine.
 If you’re trying to write then just go and write one sentence and stop.

 This sounds nuts but Victoria has run 63 days in a row (she wrote about it here) and credits it to the first few weeks where her only goal was to get dressed.

 2) Coddling of the American Mind by Greg Lukianoff and Jonathan Haidt

-As the subtitle suggests, this book argued that good intentions and bad ideas are setting up a generation for failure.
+As the subtitle suggests, this book argues that good intentions and bad ideas are setting up a generation for failure.
 It mostly focuses on freedom of speech at college campuses where we are treating students like customers as opposed to students.